BigSoftVideo/DOTE/export.md

-## Export the _DOTE_ transcript
+## Publish the _DOTE_ transcript

-From  _DOTE_, you can export your transcript to different formats readable by other software.
+From  _DOTE_, you can publish your transcript to different formats readable by other software.
 Wow! 🤘🏻

 In this release, we support `Export to RTF`, since all word processors on different platforms can read lightly formatted RTF files.
 We also support `Export to SRT` because most desktop media players can play simple subtitles from such a file and overlay them on the video.